Deep-Chill/RazerIO-Social-Network/README.md

 ## Features

 ## Account
 Sign up using Google or Github.
 Follow/Unfollow users.
-Profile page with personal information, company information, employment history, endorsements from colleagues, and more!
+Profile page with personal information, company information, employment history, endorsements from colleagues, and more.
+Tweak your profile by changing settings, update your email/passwords, remove connected social media accounts or change your bio/picture.
+Get profile tags such as a verified company tag if you're a verified employee.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/zm0Vq7Y/Screenshot-15.png" alt="Screenshot-15" border="0"></a>
 <hr><br>